spring-projects/spring-data-cassandra/README.md

 * The DataStax Java Driver handles all failover and retry logic for you.
 Become familiar with the [Driver Documentation](http://www.datastax.com/documentation/developer/java-driver/1.0/webhelp/index.html), which will help you configure your ``Cluster``.
 * If you are using a Cassandra ``Cluster`` spanning multiple data centers, please be insure to include hosts from all data centers in your contact points.

-#### High Performance Ingestion
+### High Performance Ingestion

 We have included a variety of overloaded ``ingest()`` methods in ``CqlTemplate`` for high performance batch writes.

-### What's Next (early Q1 - 2014):  Spring _Data_ Cassandra

-The next round of work to do is to complete module ``spring-data-cassandra``, while taking feedback from the community's use of module ``spring-cassandra``.
-We are already well on our way to completion.

-#### Cassandra Repository
+### Cassandra Repository

 The base Spring Data Repository interface for Cassandra is ``CassandraRepository``.

-#### Cassandra Template
+### CassandraTemplate

-``CassandraTemplate`` extends ``CqlTemplate`` to provide even more interaction with Cassandra using annotated POJOs.
+``CassandraTemplate`` extends ``CqlTemplate``, adding mapping information so you can work with Cassandra using annotated POJOs.
-The Spring Data ``CassandraRepository`` implementation is a client of ``CassandraTemplate``.
-This _data_ template gives the developer the capability of working with annotated POJOs and the template pattern without the requirement of the Spring Data ``Repository`` interface, in addition to the familiar Spring Data ``Repository`` concepts.
+The Spring Data ``CassandraRepository`` implementation also happens to be a client of ``CassandraTemplate`` so, if necessary, a developer can work with annotated POJOs and the template pattern without ever using ``CassandraRespository``.

-#### Cassandra Admin Template
+### Cassandra Admin Template

-This is another Spring template class to help you with all of your keyspace and table administration tasks.
+This is another Spring template class to help you with your keyspace and table administration tasks.

-#### Official Reference Guide

-Once we have all the inner workings of the ``CassandraRepository`` interface completed, we will publish a full reference guide on using all of the features in ``spring-data-cassandra``.

 ## CqlTemplate Examples